nodejs/node-addon-api/CONTRIBUTING.md

 - More maintenance burden on the Node-API WG core team.

 #### Extras Package
-This involves us spinning up a new package which contains the utility classes and methods.
-This has the benefit of having a separate module where helpers which make it easier to implement certain patterns and idioms for native addons easier.
+This involves us spinning up a new package that contains the utility classes and methods.
+This has the benefit of having a separate module where helpers make it easier to implement certain patterns and idioms for native addons easier.

 The downside of this approach is the following: